smartcontractkit/chainlink-testing-framework/parrot/README.md

 ## Features

-* Simplistic and fast design
+* Run as an imported package, through a small binary, or in a minimal Docker container
-* Run within your Go code, through a small binary, or in a minimal Docker container
+* Record all incoming requests to the server and programmatically react
-* Easily record all incoming requests to the server to programmatically react to
+* Match wildcard routes and methods

 ## Use